 First Iranian Economic Conference, 2011.

-• NLP: contextual embeddings (BERT-family), lexicon expansion, sequence modeling for affect.
+• NLP: contextual embeddings, BERT-family models, lexicon expansion, sequence modeling for affect.

-• Sensing & Systems: telematics analytics, RFID localization, dashboarding for training/feedback.
+• Sensing & Systems: telematics analytics, RFID localization, dashboarding, training feedback.

-• Open materials: see buttons above; additional items on request.
+• Open materials: selected code and preprints linked above; additional items available on request.

-• Affective NLP: coauthored work acknowledges ARO W911NF1710509 support; published in a leading sociological methods venue, reflecting true interdisciplinarity.
+• Affective NLP: published in a sociological methods venue, reflecting interdisciplinary work across NLP, social psychology, and computational social science.

 • Collaborations across sociology, economics, kinesiology, nursing, political science, data science, business, and engineering.